 When you are making a personal injury claim you may be unsure what level of compensation you may receive.
 As explained here the Personal Injuries Board use The Book of Quantum as a general guide to the amounts that may be awarded.
-This guide was produced in 2004 and is used as a guide.
+This guide was produced in 2004 and updated in October 2016 and is used as a guide.
 It is important to note that this is not a rigid format, the awards given in regards a personal injury will always be assessed on an individual basis.
-The Book of Quantum was published in June 2004, it has not been updated since and thus has received criticism from the High Court.

 All InjuriesBoard.ie awards are supposedly in line with Court awards.
-In practice however, Gary Matthews Solicitors has, in 98% of cases where advice was provided to decline an award, achieved a more favourable outcome for claimants.
+In practice however, Gary Matthews Solicitors has, in 98% of cases where advice was provided to decline an award, achieved a more favourable outcome for their clients.

 If you have suffered a personal injury which is not your fault contact Gary Matthews Solicitors to begin your claim today.
 Our expert team will deal with all aspects of your claim and achieve the best possible outcome for you.

 The Book of Quantum makes it clear that if you’ve suffered multiple injuries you do not simply find each category in the Book and then add up the respective values for each injury.
 Instead you must identify the most significant injury sustained and use that to determine the value range which you fall into.
 The additional injuries which you have sustained may then result in a minor adjustment within the value range applying to your most significant injury.

 Will my assessment show how the Book of Quantum was used to arrive at the amount calculated for pain and suffering?

 Regrettably, the answer is no. If you’ve read this far you’ll have determined that it is quite easy to see how different people given the Book of Quantum could come up with wildly different figures if presented with the same set of facts.